 When we interact with others, we’re actually playing games—from power games to sexual games and competitive games.
 Most of these games are destructive and are being played unconsciously.
 By understanding and recognizing the games we play, we can start to take control of our responses and develop more fulfilling and secure relationships.
 Published in 1964, this was one of the first books to examine what happens during daily social interactions.
 It’s like a basic handbook of Transactional Analysis (TA), and Eric Berne’s insights are still being used by psychotherapists and counselors in therapy and clinical practice today.
-In this Games People Play summary, we’ll explain the psychology of human relationships, give an overview of Transactional Analysis and the types of games people play.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free Games People Play summary, we’ll explain the psychology of human relationships, give an overview of Transactional Analysis and the types of games people play.

 Overview of Transactional Analysis (TA)

 The Role of Social Intercourse

 Humans need physical, emotional and/or sensory stimuli to survive, without which our brain and body will degenerate, just like when we have no food.
 In short, you can actually starve from a lack of stimuli.
 Since physical contact isn’t always available, we seek “strokes” from others (e.g. a face-to-face greeting or a written compliment).
 An exchange of strokes forms a transaction, and Transactional Analysis (TA) is basically a study of the dynamics of social interaction.

 We’ll now briefly outline some concepts of TA.
 For more details on the psychological role of social interactions and the types of interactions we engage, check out our full 14-page version of Games People Play summary.

 The 3 Ego States: Parent, Adult and Child (PAC)